Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: The cotangent sheaf of an orbifold pair

 \section{The cotangent sheaf of an orbifold pair}

-Let $X$ be a complex projective normal and connected variety of dimension $n= \dim(X)$, with $u\subset X$ a Zariski open non-empty subset.
+Let $X$ be a complex projective normal and connected variety of dimension $n= \dim(X)$, with $U\subset X$ a Zariski open non-empty subset contained in the smooth locus of $X$ and such that $X-U$ is of complex codimension at least $2$ in $X$ (we will in general have to shrink $U$ a finite number of times in the course of the proof, and the letter $U$ is reserved for such an appropriately chosen open subset where everything will take place).
 We denote by $T_U$ the tangent bundle of $U$ and by $\Omega^1_U$ its dual, the cotangent bundle.
 The canonical bundle of $U$ is denoted as usual by $K_U:=\det (\Omega^1_U)$.